Home Warranty Coverage for Energy-Efficient Appliances & Systems

 Induction Cooktops

 Induction cooktops are a growing trend in eco-conscious kitchens, but they occupy a tricky middle ground in home warranty coverage.
-Most plans treat induction cooktops similarly to standard ranges — the internal heating elements and wiring may be covered, but the sophisticated glass surface and digital touch controls are often excluded.
+Most plans treat induction cooktops similarly to standard ranges.
+The internal heating elements and wiring may be covered, but the sophisticated glass surface and digital touch controls are often excluded.
 Always verify that your plan specifically names induction cooktops as covered appliances, since some contracts only reference "ranges" or "ovens" without addressing induction technology.
 Learn more in our guide on home warranty appliance coverage.

 Solar Water Heaters